Doctors Note Logo

 Clogged Arteries in the Bedroom?
 The Cholesterol-ED Link & Steps

-Yes, high cholesterol can cause erectile dysfunction by narrowing arteries and reducing blood flow, and ED can appear years before other heart symptoms as an early warning sign of cardiovascular disease.
+High cholesterol can cause erectile dysfunction (ED) by narrowing arteries and restricting blood flow to the penis.
+In fact, ED often appears years before other heart symptoms, making it an early warning sign of cardiovascular disease.

-Next steps include a medical checkup with cholesterol, blood pressure, and blood sugar tests, heart healthy lifestyle changes, and medications for cholesterol or ED when appropriate, with urgent care if symptoms like chest pain occur; there are several factors to consider, so see below for key risks, how to tell physical from psychological causes, and details that could shape your next steps.
+Next steps include a medical checkup with cholesterol, blood pressure, and blood sugar tests, heart-healthy lifestyle changes, and medications for cholesterol or ED when appropriate.
+Seek urgent care if chest pain or other cardiac symptoms occur.
+Because risk factors vary—and physical and psychological causes can overlap—understanding your unique situation matters.

 answer background